 This makes the process pretty simple: use the single tanning lotion and sunscreen and you’re good to go!

 You only need to apply one product to your skin (every two hours, ideally), and it’s all pretty easy.

 However, many outdoor tanning lotions do not include any sunscreen.

 In many ways, having separate tanning lotions and sunscreen gives a lot more flexibility.

 One big concern many consumers are running into now is the question of which sunscreen ingredients are safe.
 Many tanning lotions with sunscreen as part of the lotions use sunscreens like Avobenzone and Oxybenzone that are absorbed into the skin, and which are now under FDA review for safety.

-Yes, we’ve come to the point where now scientists are pondering whether the stuff they’ve been telling us to apply to our skin to protect ourselves from the sun is actually dangerous.
+Yes, we’ve come to the point where now scientists are wondering whether the stuff they’ve been telling us to apply to our skin to protect ourselves from the sun is actually dangerous.

 See our article on the best sunscreens for more information.

 If you keep the sunscreen separate from the tanning oil, you can also pace your time in the sun for a balance between enough sun for vitamin D formation and enough protection to keep from burning.